ufcg-lsd/spire-amd-sev-snp-node-attestor/README.md

 # It will generate a <PATH_TO_BUILD>/snp-agent and <PATH_TO_BUILD>/snp-server binaries,
 # which is the agent and server plugin binary respectively
+#  To simplify, you can set "~/" as the build path.
 ```

 ## 4. How to configure the Agent and Server files.